 If you are using Windows, there are several ways to take a screenshot:

-Press the PrtScn button to capture your entire screen.
-The screenshot will be copied to your clipboard.
-Now you must open an image editor (such as Paint), paste the screenshot, and then save the image.
+Press the Print Screen button (sometimes labeled as PrtScn).
+Your screenshot will now be saved to your clipboard.
+You will need to open an image editor (such as Microsoft Paint), paste the screenshot in the editor, and save the image.